syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 **1. Execute an information re-architecture of the existing app**
 The existing app allowed cutomers to view their previous transactions, account balance and next payment date, but fundamentally failed to help customers make a payment and navigate the app in a meaningful way.

-Our goal was to allow customers to make a payment via the app as well as update the Information Architecture to help customers easily see and browse to the content that they need.
+Our goal was to allow customers to make a payment via the app as well as update the Information architecture (IA) to help customers easily see and browse to the content that they need.

 ***My Role***
 • Implemented a process to be able to conduct user interviews in-house